newageproducts-inc/sanity-template-ecommerce-studio/README.md

-# sanity-template-clean
+# sanity-template-ecommerce-studio

 _WORK IN PROGRESS_

-_Template starter with a clean studio._
+_Template starter with an ecommerce studio._

-This template repo is used by Sanity.io to easily create deployed and configured projects through a web interface.
-You can test it out by [creating this project](https://www.sanity.io/create/?template=sanity-io%2Fsanity-template-clean).

 The template contains a Sanity Studio.
 It can be deployed on Netlify.